tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 The simulation defines an entity called *consumer*, which may request an eNodeB RRC entity to provide UE measurement reports.
-Consumers are, for example, handover algorithms, which compute handover decision based on UE measurement reports.
+Consumers are, for example, :ref:`sec-handover-algorithm`, which compute handover decision based on UE measurement reports.
 Test cases and user's programs may also become consumers.
 Figure :ref:`fig-ue-meas-consumer` depicts the relationship between these entities.

 .. _fig-ue-meas-consumer:

 .. figure:: figures/ue-meas-consumer.*
    :align: center

    Relationship between UE measurements and its consumers